Policy & Internet

 5.We are unlikely to accept papers that are mostly or entirely descriptive, or that lack depth, substance, critical assessment and clear contribution to the field.

 6.Papers must include an up to date reference list.
 Referencing should be in Harvard style.
+A list of examples is available here.

 7.We welcome submissions that have been previously published as working papers.